 Getting insurance for your upgraded car audio is usually the right choice.
-I researched a few companies that offer coverage for car audio systems, to find out how much car audio insurance costs, so let me share the results.
+I researched a few companies that offer coverage for car audio systems to find out how much car audio insurance costs, so let me share the results.

-- Progressive offers car audio insurance if the value of the audio systems exceeds $1,000.
-An additional monthly premium is added to the comprehensive policy, but for the car audio system valued less than $1,000, it is included in the comprehensive plan.
+#1.
+Progressive offers car audio insurance if the value of the audio systems exceeds $1,000.
+An additional monthly premium is added to the comprehensive policy, but for the car audio system valued at less than $1,000, it is included in the comprehensive plan.

-- AARP quoted my car with an annual rate of $1,332 per 12-month policy that includes my upgraded car audio system.
+#3.
+AARP quoted my car with an annual rate of $1,332 per 12-month policy that includes my upgraded car audio system.

-- For Clearcover, the annual cost for an additional car audio system ranges between $100 and $200 depending on the car audio system’s value.
+#4.
+For Clearcover, the annual cost for an additional car audio system ranges between $100 and $200, depending on the car audio system’s value.

-It is necessary to analyze your insurance package and the impact of the change on premium costs before choosing a plan.
+It is necessary to analyze your insurance package and the impact of the additional cost before choosing a plan.

 For instance, it is a fact that The Porsche 718 Cayman and Cadillac XT5 use the Bose brand sound system.
 Bose is one of the best car sound systems in the world, and it costs a fortune.
 In case of theft, the cost can offset your pockets.
 Car audio insurance is the best option for this type of loss.